Shatavari (Asparagus racemosus / Xeya®)

 5

-Anovulatory Infertility RCT (n=40 vs clomiphene)
+Anovulatory Infertility Clinical Trial (n=40 vs clomiphene)

 Randomized standard-controlled study in 40 women aged 18-40 with anovulatory infertility/PCOD.
 6 g/day shatavari powder (twice daily, days 1-14 of cycle, × 2 cycles) compared with clomiphene citrate 50 mg/day.
 Follicular growth and ovulation rates comparable to clomiphene.
 Suggests shatavari as gentler alternative or adjunct in PCOS-related infertility.